How to talk to your parent's doctor when your parent is in the room

 The Questions to Ask

 Ask what happens if you don't do the treatment the doctor is recommending.
-What's the worst case scenario?
+What's the worst-case scenario?
 What's the most likely outcome?
 Sometimes the answer is that nothing bad will happen if you don't treat something.
 Sometimes the answer is that waiting could result in serious harm.
-But you need to actually know.
+You need to actually know.
 You need to understand the stakes of the decision, not just that the doctor recommends something.

 Ask what your parent should be watching for.
 What symptoms should raise a red flag?
 When should you call the doctor versus when should you go to the emergency room?
 What changes are normal and expected, and what changes are a sign something is wrong?
-This helps you know what's actually a problem and what's just part of managing the condition.
+According to CMS data, avoidable emergency room visits among Medicare beneficiaries often result from caregivers not knowing which symptoms warrant urgent attention versus a scheduled follow-up.
+Getting clarity on this one question can prevent a lot of unnecessary panic and expense.

 Don't ask these questions all at once.
 You'll overwhelm the doctor.
 But these are the questions that matter.
 The doctor's job is to explain these things if you ask, so ask.